5 Delicious Halloween Themed Beer & Wine to Try

 Door County’s Hallowine

 This Hallowine is a concoction made of nutmeg, cinnamon, and apple wine.
 It’s semi-sweet.
-Not to mention, it’s meant to be served warm!
+Not to mention, it’s meant to serve warm!
 So, when deciding between a glass of wine or a warm alcoholic beverage to lazily watch the fall night pass, Hallowine makes it so you don’t have to pick.
 Plus, in a way it’s sort of like pre-packaged mulled wine, so you don’t have to go through all the work of spicing the wine yourself!